 Franklinford is approximately a 10-minute drive north of Hepburn-Hepburn Springs, with the Powell- Connection Road running through its centre.
 It is also located near the intersection with Midland Highway.
-Services in Franklinford, including CFA fire station and winery.
+Services in Franklinford, including CFA fire station, community hall and cemetery.